-- 8.1 The Capital Programme is set by the Council and may be funded by sale proceeds from the disposal of assets (capital receipts), external grants and contributions, directly from revenue or from borrowing.
-The Capital Budget Proposals for 2024/25 will be a separate report to the Hub Committee in November 2023. - 8.2 Capital projects will be scored on the following criteria: - Health and Safety compliance - Essential to keep operational assets open - Fit with the Council's Delivery Plans for the new emerging Corporate Strategy - o To rationalise service delivery or service improvement - o To generate income, capital value or to reduce revenue costs - 8.3 It is important that future bids for capital are aligned with the review of the new emerging Corporate Strategy.
+- 8.1 The Capital Programme is set by the Council and may be funded by sale proceeds from the disposal of assets (capital receipts), external grants and contributions, directly from revenue or from borrowing. - 8.2 Capital projects will be scored on the following criteria: - Health and Safety compliance - Essential to keep operational assets open - Fit with the Council's Delivery Plans for the new emerging Corporate Strategy - To rationalise service delivery or service improvement - To generate income, capital value or to reduce revenue costs - 8.3 It is important that future bids for capital are aligned with the review of the new emerging Corporate Strategy. - 8.4 There are two capital bids for 2024/25 (total £140,000) that it is recommended form part of the Capital Budget Proposals for 2024/25 and be funded from New Homes Bonus funding.
+These are as below: